 Green Needham Solar Team

-Promoting solar power to reduce carbon emissions, save money, and create local jobs
+Promoting solar power to reduce carbon emissions, save money, and create jobs

 Green Needham’s solar energy team seeks to